scottrbailey/dbtk/docs/etl.md

 **The solution:** DBTK's ETL framework provides everything you need for production data pipelines, from simple inserts to complex merge operations with validation and transformation.

-## Quick Start

-**The problem:** Production ETL pipelines need field mapping, data validation, type conversions, database function integration, and error handling.
-Building all of this from scratch for each pipeline is time-consuming and error-prone.

-**The solution:** DBTK's ETL framework provides everything you need for production data pipelines, from simple inserts to complex merge operations with validation and transformation.

 ### SQL File Execution

 Write SQL once with named parameters, run it anywhere.
 DBTK automatically converts between parameter styles, making your queries truly portable across databases.